unjs/website/content/learn/articles/2024-02-11-build-your-first-h3-app.md

 During this course, we saw how to create a H3 app, use a listener with it, create a router, add handlers, validate data.
 But there is a lot more to discover about H3 on [the dedicated documentation](https://h3.unjs.io).

-Then, do not hesitate to take a look at [Nitro](https://nitro.unjs.io) to create more advanced web servers that run everywhere.
+However, H3 is very low level and has very specific use cases.
+In general, we recommend [Nitro](https://nitro.unjs.io) to create more advanced web servers with database that run everywhere.